ajweitz/devops-cheatsheets/ansible/README.md

 `ansible.cfg` - Some configuration for ansible

 `roles` - Directory containing **roles**.
 Roles used to group a set of **tasks**, similar to classes in programming.

+## Tips
+always check [Ansible Galaxy](https://galaxy.ansible.com/) for existing roles, there is a lot of stuff people already wrote so you don't have to reinvent the wheel.